How do I use SQL Server query notifications from Linux and UNIX?

 DMStmtAttr=[1234]={Person.Contact has changed};[1235]={service=ContactChangeNotifications}

-3. Make sure that your PHP ODBC interface is using the unixODBC Driver Manager you have just built as opposed to the Driver Manager supplied with your PHP package / operating system / ODBC driver.
-To do this set the appropriate linker environment variable or create a symbolic link to the 2.3.3+ Driver Manager.
+3. Make sure that your PHP ODBC interface is using the unixODBC Driver Manager you have just built as opposed to the Driver Manager supplied with your PHP package or operating system or ODBC driver.
+To do this, set the appropriate linker environment variable or create a symbolic link to the 2.3.3+ Driver Manager.
 For example:

 LD_LIBRARY_PATH=/usr/local/lib php subscribe.php